run2bizdocs/docs-1/en-us/docs/faq.md

     6. Perform the search for parameter "9 - Group ID Level 1"
     7. Select the same.
     8. The parameter registration screen with the contents of the selected record will be displayed, in the value field, enter the identification number (ID) of the 1st level group
-    9. Click the Record button to perform the operation, in which case the date, time and user will be automatically stored for a future audit.
+    9. Click the "Record" button to perform the operation, in which case the date, time and user will be automatically stored for a future audit.

     RULE: after setting the parameter, when registering a Service Request/Incident, if you have not informed the group to service the service, the group will be scaled, which was defined in the parameter For 1st level service.